psyrun/Advance.Penetration.Testing/APT.md

 			Firewall
 				Vendor
 				Inbound and outbound ports allowed
-			IDS used *what the orginsation for detecting vuln.
+			IDS used *what the - Wrginsation for detecting vulnerability.

 **	IDENTIFY VULNERABILITY
 		Goal